frederic-perez/AmE-dictionary/dictionary.md

 __deluge__ _v_ To overwhelm with a large number or amount; swamp: _The press secretary was deluged with requests for information._
 __delusional__ _adj_ Suffering from or characterized by delusions. _Syn_ psychoneurotic, neurotic - affected with emotional disorder.
 __demonize__
-__disinfectant__ _n_ An agent, such as heat, radiation, or a chemical, that destroys, neutralizes, or inhibits the growth of disease-carrying microorganisms: _household disinfectant_.
+__disinfectant__ :open_mouth: _n_ An agent, such as heat, radiation, or a chemical, that destroys, neutralizes, or inhibits the growth of disease-carrying microorganisms: _household disinfectant_.
 __dismal__ _adj_ Causing gloom or depression; dreary: _dismal weather; took a dismal view of the economy._  _Syn_ dark and drepressing, gloomy, somber.
 __dissolution__
 __dog__ _v_ _The demons dogging Mardy Fish won't be any quieter as he resumes his career in the Paribas Open._